escotoj/TechBlogMVC/README.md

 ## TODO
+-- comments --
-blog.handlebar not applying css
+1 blog.handlebar not applying css, date or user.
-POST route on homePage.js LN80, 500 error, empty object
+2 POST route on homePage.js LN80, 500 error, empty object
-for the comments - need to make it so that they display.
+3 for the comments - dynamic display in the homepage.js.

-update blog route not working
-need to render a module that has title and body to update.
+-- blog --
+4 edit blog - PUT route not working/no update function in the 5 public folder/ needs to render only for the author of the blog.

-delete button only to display for blogger comments to display in the single blog page.
+6 delete button only to display for blogger

 ## DONE